google/comprehensive-rust/src/tuples-and-arrays/match.md

 The `match` keyword lets you match a value against one or more _patterns_.
 The comparisons are done from top to bottom and the first match wins.

-The patterns can be simple values, similarly to `switch` in C and C++ :
+The patterns can be simple values, similarly to `switch` in C and C++:

 ```rust,editable
 fn main() {